TakenPilot/gulp-limit-complexity/README.md

     return gulp.src(path.src.js)
         .pipe(limitComplexity({
             halstead: {
-                difficulty: 14 //overall a difficulty value of fourteen to understand each function },
+                difficulty: 14 //overall a difficulty value of fourteen to understand },
             params: 3 //functions can only have a maximum of three parameters }));